A bilevel approach for compensation and routing decisions in last-mile delivery: Numerical Results

 The bound $b^k$ on the number of items each vehicle can serve is set to $\left \lceil\frac{|V|}{|K|}\right \rceil +2$.
-The upper bound on the duration of the route $t_{max}^k$, which we discussed in Section~\ref{sec:tmax} is only available for the ``Chao Instances'', thus we only solve this type of instances when considering the duration constraint.
-In particular, each Chao Instance has a specific value of $t_{max}^k$ identified by an alphabetic letter.
-We took the instances of type ``k''.
+The upper bound on the duration of the route $t_{max}^k$, which we discussed in Section~\ref{sub:tmax} is only available for the \textit{Chao instances}, thus we only solve this type of instance when considering the duration constraint.
+In particular, each \textit{Chao instance} has a specific value of $t_{max}^k$ identified by an alphabetic letter.
+We take the instances of type ``k''.

-The proposed formulations are implemented in Python 3.10 and solved by using the Cplex solver (version 22.1.0.0) \citep{cplex}.
-The feasible solutions found by the heuristic Algorithm~\ref{algo:heuristic1} are used as MIP start for Cplex.
-A time limit of 1 hour is set for each heuristic phase and for the models solution as well.
-All the experiments were conducted on a 3.7 GHz Intel Xeon W-2255 CPU, 128 GB RAM.
+The proposed formulations are implemented in Python 3.10 and solved by using the Cplex solver (version 22.1.0.0) \citep{cplex}, with a time limit of one hour.
+All the experiments are conducted on a 3.7 GHz Intel Xeon W-2255 CPU, 128 GB RAM.

+We present the numerical results obtained by testing the formulations of the problem with fixed margin in Section~\ref{sub:fixed}, and the ones obtained by testing the formulations of the problem with margin decisions in Section~\ref{sub:marg}.
+In Section~\ref{sub:gain}, we discuss the gain of the margin decisions through the analysis of two \textit{Solomon instances}.